hrustan/hrustan/README.md

 ## About

-MBA candidate at **UT Austin’s McCombs School of Business** (Class of 2027 🤘).
-Will be joining **Google** as a Product Manager intern this summer.
-Previously a software engineer at **Capital One** on the Dealer software and Internal Developer Platform teams.
+Engineer and product manager building at the intersection of fintech, developer tools, and AI.

+I spent three years as a software engineer at Capital One before moving to product, working on dealer-facing fintech products and internal developer platforms from discovery through launch.
+One was a virtual accessories checkout experience that drove $25.2M in annualized revenue.

+This summer I was a PM intern on Google's Core AI PMO team, defining product vision and roadmap for an infrastructure migration across enterprise-scale systems.

 ## Projects